Multiple gigawatts of European BESS project M&A, financing and route-to-market deals

 The announcement coincided with one from Sweden-headquartered BESS owner-operator Ingrid Capacity, revealing it has partnered with developer Energiequelle for 200MW of grid-scale projects in Germany.

-Energiequelle will develop the projects while finance, operate, and optimise the assets using its in-house trading and optimisation platform.
+Energiequelle will develop the projects while Ingrid will finance, operate, and optimise the assets using its in-house trading and optimisation platform.
 The projects are expected to reach RTB in 2026.
 Ingrid has so far been active primarily in Sweden and Finland.

 Italy: Ric Energy buys 200MW BESS